chris2fr/tiddlywiki-bundles/README.md

 I would like to be able to commit changed Tiddlers to the source wiki as change sets for merge.

 I would like to version the Wikis through Git on the Plugin server, somehow.

+Perhaps the plugin could be included in the core some day.